surajnair04/SCRIPTS_Normalization/readme.txt

 - Bulgarian
 - Pashto
 - Farsi
+- Kazakh

-Updates since V3.1
+Updates since V3.2
 ================================
-Added support for characters that are first seen in 3S-EVAL.
+- Added support for Kazakh
+- Better coverage of punctuation marks, numbers and symbols.
+- Numbers are checked before punctuation removal, so that numeric periods, for instance, remain intact.
+- '&' is treated as a punctuation mark (as Python built-in punctuation checks are used)
+- Isolated single quotations are differentiated from apostrophes.

 Usage (default config):
 ===========================